Henry Bunny: Family, death and commemoration

 Bunny's first wife died on 24 July 1864.
 She was buried at Bolton Street Cemetery in Wellington.
 On 30 January 1867 at Featherston, Bunny married Eliza "Bessie" Thorne, the daughter of Samuel Thorne from Chapeltown in Yorkshire, England.

 On 3 October 1867 at St Mary's Cathedral in Wellington, Isabella Mary Bunny (1849–1932), his second daughter from his first marriage, married Lowther Broad (1840–1892).
 Broad had been goldfields warden at Queenstown, was resident magistrate in Arrowtown at the time of their wedding, and later a judge at the District Court in Nelson.
 Charles Broad (1828–1879) was Lowther Broad's elder brother.
 Charles Harrington Broad (1872–1959), a cricketer and school principal, was the son of Isabella and Lowther Broad.

 In 1878 his daughter Eleanor Caroline (Nellie) Bunny (1860–1938) married runholder Edward Riddiford.

-Bunny committed suicide on 15 February 1891.
+Bunny took his own life on 15 February 1891.
 He went to the Road Board office in his home town Featherston, asked for the key to the office and once he arrived there, shot himself through the heart with a revolver.
 He was buried at Featherston Cemetery.
 The village of Bunnythorpe is named after him.
 His second wife died at Opaki, a small village near Masterton, in 1915 aged 80.
 She was buried at Masterton Cemetery.